Ankush1992/Ankush1992.github.io/b_about.md

 This space on the web shall be devoted to all things programming .I will be talking about anything that interests me , from everyday web development to my experimentations with other languages and frameworks.

-I also happens to have a B.Sc Degree in Mathematics from The University of Delhi.
-I likes to think of myself as a Mathematician in another life.
+I also happen to have a B.Sc Degree in Mathematics from The University of Delhi.
+I like to think of myself as a Mathematician in another life.

-I also likes to [read.](https://www.goodreads.com/ankushsharma)
+I also like to [read.](https://www.goodreads.com/ankushsharma)